grohit1810/Cloak/README.md

 ### Key Design Decisions

-- **Dependency injection**: `GLiNERModel` is created once and shared across extractors.
-The parallel processor reuses the same model with thread-safe locking.
+- **Dependency injection**: `GLiNERModel` is created once and shared across extractors via batched inference.
+- **Batched inference**: Large texts are chunked and processed in a single batched model call, avoiding thread overhead.
 - **Strategy pattern**: Replacement strategies implement the `ReplacementStrategy` Protocol.
 New strategies can be added without modifying existing code.
 - **Thread safety**: All shared state (model inference, singletons, merge stats) is protected with `threading.Lock`.
-- **Immutability**: Entity dicts are deep-copied through the validation/merging pipeline to prevent mutation side effects.
+- **Auto-download**: On first run, the default model is downloaded from HuggingFace, exported to ONNX, and cached at `~/.cache/cloak/`.
+Configurable via `CLOAK_CACHE_DIR` env var.

 ## Configuration